 Once you’re done, save it as a JPEG to use as a signature on your Mac.
-Next, open the PDF you want to sign, and start editing it.
+Next, open the PDF you want to sign and edit it.

-To insert your signature, you’ll have to use your PDF editor to add an image onto the PDF.
+To insert your signature, you’ll have to use your PDF editor to add an image to the PDF.

 Pros and Cons of using an image to sign documents: